Treaty of Ghent: Negotiations

-At last on 8 August 1814, peace discussions began in neutral Ghent.
-As the peace talks opened, American diplomats decided not to present President Madison's demands for the end of impressment and his suggestion for Britain to turn Canada over to the United States.
-They were quiet, and so the British instead opened with their demands, the most important of which was the creation of an Indigenous state in the former Canadian southwest territory (the area from Ohio to Wisconsin).
+As the peace talks opened, American diplomats decided not to present President Madison's demands for the end of impressment, or his suggestion for Britain to turn Canada over to the United States.
+They were quiet, so the British instead opened with their demands, the most important of which was the creation of an Indigenous state in the former Canadian southwest territory (the area from present-day Ohio to Wisconsin).
 It was understood that the British would sponsor the Indigenous state.
 For decades, the British strategy had been to create a buffer state to block American expansion.
 The Americans refused to consider a buffer state or to include Indigenous nations directly in the treaty in any fashion.
 Henry Goulburn, a British negotiator who took part in the treaty negotiations, remarked after meeting with American negotiators that "I had, till I came here, had no idea of the fixed determination which prevails in the breast of every American to extirpate the Indians and appropriate their territory."
-Adams argued that there was no precedent for including allied Indigenous nations in bilateral peace treaties and to do so would in effect mean the United States was abandoning its sovereign claims over Indigenous territories, especially under a foreign protectorate like Britain.
+Adams argued that there was no precedent for including allied Indigenous nations in bilateral peace treaties and to do so would in effect mean the United States was abandoning its sovereign claims over Indigenous territories, especially under a foreign protectorate such as Britain.
 In doing so, Adams articulated a strong imperial claim of sovereignty over all peoples living within the boundaries of the United States.
 The British negotiators presented the barrier state as a sine qua non for peace, and the impasse brought negotiations to the brink of breakdown.
 In the end, the British government backed down and accepted Article IX, in which both governments promised to make peace with their indigenous foes and to restore Indigenous nations to "all possessions, rights and privileges which they may have enjoyed, or been entitled to in 1811."

 Plaque at a building in Veldstraat, Ghent, where the American diplomats stayed and one of the locations where the treaty was negotiated.
-It was located at the retail "Esprit" store on Veldstraat 47 and placed by the United States Daughters of 1812.
-The room in which the treaty was signed is now part of the Hotel d'Hane-Steenhuyse.
+It was located at an Esprit retail store on Veldstraat 47 and placed by the United States Daughters of 1812.